George Soros Biography

 CLI Mack-Cali Realty Corp REITs 4,005,539

-GOOG Google Inc Online Media 194,489
+GOOD Google Inc Online Media 194,489

 DOW Dow Chemical Co Chemicals 825,792

-HTZ Hertz Global Holdings Inc Consulting & Outsourcing 1,522,272
+HERTZ Hertz Global Holdings Inc Consulting & Outsourcing 1,522,272

 VRX Valeant Pharmaceuticals International Inc Drug Manufacturers 472,187

-Read in detail George Soros’s biography on the forex.in.rs website.
+Read George Soros’s biography in detail on the forex.in.rs website.

 Fxigor